 Foot pain, stiffness, and aching are relatively common problems.
 Injuries such as ITB syndrome, runner’s knee, Achilles tendinopathy or plantar fasciitis can be caused by your biomechanics.
 Changing your foot strike, what position you hold your hips in or the angle of your knee can influence how much pressure goes through different parts of your body.
 For example, if you change from a heel striker to a forefoot striker, it will considerably increase the load through your calf muscle but reduce the load through your knee.
 This may be beneficial for someone suffering from knee pain.

 - Static Assessment – This type of examination features a non-weight-bearing anatomical assessment.
 This allows your therapist to assess the quality and range of motion testing and muscle strength testing.
 A Physiotherapist will closely assess your alignment and posture.

 - Dynamic assessment – This type of examination uses running gait and walking gait assessment.
-All with the help of the newest video gait analysis technology.
+All with the help of the state-of-the-art foot pressure plate for dynamic foot scanning and video gait analysis technology.
 During the examination, the Physiotherapist might ask you to use the treadmill.
 The assessment could determine atypical/symmetrical movements that led to the injury.